New Undergraduate Students

 - Financial Aid: At the NYU School of Engineering we make every effort to assist you as you apply for the wide variety of financial aid, scholarships, grants, and loans available to undergraduate and graduate students.
 We offer a range of scholarships, work-study, and graduate assistantship programs that reduce education costs for students of need and merit.

 - NYU Classes: NYU Classes online learning system enables NYU faculty to use the Web to enhance classroom instruction.
 Instructors can use NYU Classes to create full-featured, online course environments for the members of their class to provide content sharing, collaborative capabilities, assignment and other assessment tools, as well as Gradebook functionality.
-Students can use NYU Classes to connect with their peers and stay on track with assignments and due dates with a aggregated calendar for all of their courses.
+Students can use NYU Classes to connect with their peers and stay on track with assignments and due dates with an aggregated calendar for all of their courses.

 - Records and Registration: This office aims to assist students with scheduling and registration issues, uphold academic policies, and provide professional and informed support to the School of Engineering community.
+Transfer Student's see: Transfer Advisement & Registration Process

 Below is a list of our staff members who are specifically dedicated to the experience of new students.